 Archaeologists have discovered that three major indigenous cultures inhabited this territory before European settlers arrived in the 16th century.
 These were the Pueblo, the Mississippi culture and the culture of Mesoamerica.

-The term “six flags over Texas” refers to the fact that six nations have claimed sovereignty over the state at various points in history.
-These states are Spain, France, Mexico, the United States, the Republic of Texas and the Confederate States of America.
+The term "six flags over Texas" refers to the fact that six nations have claimed sovereignty over the state at various points of history.
+These states are Spain, France, Mexico, the United States, the Republic of Texas, and the Confederate States of America.
 The US made claims to the territory as part of the Louisiana Purchase.
 In 1845, Texas was annexed by the US as its 28th state.

 Geography of Texas

 Texas is situated in the south central region of the United States.
-'The Lone Star State' shares an international border with Mexico to the South and the US states of New Mexico, Oklahoma, Arkansas and Louisiana.
+'The Lone Star State' shares an international border with Mexico to the South and the US states of New Mexico, Oklahoma, Arkansas, and Louisiana.
 To the southwest lies the Gulf of Mexico.
-From northern panhandles to southern coastal plains, its total area is 268,820 square miles, which is the largest in the contiguous US.
+From northern panhandles to southern coastal plains, its total area is 268,820 square miles which is the largest in the contiguous US.

-The state has 10 climatic regions, 14 different types of soil regions and 11 distinct ecological regions.
-The Texas Almanac classifies the state into four regions: Gulf Coastal Plains, Interior Lowlands, Great Plains and Basin and Range Province.
+The state has 10 climatic regions, 14 different types of soil regions, and 11 distinct ecological regions.
+The Texas Almanac classifies the state into four regions: Gulf Coastal Plains, Interior Lowlands, Great Plains, and Basin and Range Province.

-Travel Destinations in Texas
+Tourism in Texas

 The San Antonio Missions National Historical Park, the site of the Battle of the Alamo, is a UNESCO World Heritage Site.
-The Guadalupe Mountains National Park, Big Bend National Park, Padre Island and Caddo Lake allow abundance of outdoor thrills.
-Other tourist attractions such as amusement parks, water parks, museums and aquariums entertain all age groups.
+The Guadalupe Mountains National Park, Big Bend National Park, Padre Island, and Caddo Lake allow abundance of outdoor thrills.
+Other tourist attractions such as amusement parks, water parks, museums, and aquariums entertain all age groups.
 In short, the state holds treasures for everyone.

 Education in Texas